xopheS/Snake-Game-Assembly/README.md

 Description
 ===========
-Snake Game in assembly with Nios II instructions
+Snake Game in assembly coded using Nios II instructions